 The human body maintains its pH by homeostasis.
 The livable span of blood pH is quite thin: 7.35 – 7.45.
-A body with a pH of 7.0 will lead to a coma, and possibly, very possibly, death.
+A body with blood at a pH of 7.0 will lead to a coma, and possibly, very possibly, death.
 Additionally, different organs have different pHs.
 In the above where a pH of 7.0 or below is described, you should know that the body will borrow from the calcium stores (your bones) enough calcium to act as a buffer and raise the pH.

 The problem with an acidic terrain is that the body must work hard to bring up your pH and is susceptible to bacterial/viral infections during this time.
 Maintaining an alkaline pH just gives your body a break so it can do what it does best rather than constantly make up for your unhealthy lifestyle.